jacksonli0920/New-Project/README.md

 ## How to tune the model
+##### learning rate
-##### learning rate: Smaller the learning rate the more accurate the return result will be.
-However could cause overfitting to certain models due to too small of a ##### learning rate.
+Smaller the learning rate the more accurate the return result will be.
+However could cause overfitting to certain models due to too small of a learning rate.
 ##### loss
 ##### batch_size:
 ##### epoch